-OCe11100 series adapters may have a problem recovering from corrupted use of SR-IOV.
+OCe11100-series adapters may have an issue recovering from the corrupted use of SR-IOV.
 Assigning an SR-IOV device to a virtual machine could leave the system vulnerable and lead to instability.
-It is strongly recommended that you assign SR-IOV devices only to virtual machines that run trusted workloads, or consider disabling the use of SR-IOV.
+It is strongly recommended that you assign SR-IOV devices only to virtual machines that run trusted workloads, or consider disabling SR-IOV.

-This advisory is highlighting a use case where a "rogue" [non-Emulex] digitally signed driver is installed by the system administrator in a virtual machine.
-It is then possible for that rogue driver to crash an OCe11100 series networking adapter.
+This advisory is highlighting a use case where a "rogue" [non-Emulex] digitally signed driver is installed by the system administrator on a virtual machine.
+It is then possible for that rogue driver to crash an OCe11100-series networking adapter.
 While there are many benefits to using SR-IOV with virtualized workloads, these benefits should be weighed against the potential risks in doing so.
 As an example, see the Microsoft TechNet Blog cited in the link below where the benefits and usage of the Windows Server 2012 Hyper-V switch versus NIC SR-IOV are noted: